-The local labor cataclysm known as the Everett Massacre may have been sudden and swift, but its legal and political aftermath certainly wasn’t.
-The drama that began on November 5, 1916, stretched out over six months and reached its crescendo with a nationally-noted legal trial which began in King County Superior Court in Seattle on the date in focus here.
+The local labor cataclysm known as the Everett Massacre may have been sudden and swift, but its legal and political aftermath certainly wasn’t so.
+The drama that began on November 5, 1916, stretched out over six months and reached its crescendo with a nationally-noted legal trial that began in King County Superior Court in Seattle on the date in focus here.

 The Everett Massacre occurred when some 300 members of the Industrial Workers of the World (IWW, a.k.a.
-“The Wobblies”) boarded a pair of ships in Seattle and headed north towards Everett, where they had planned a public demonstration that afternoon in support of striking shingle mill workers.
+“The Wobblies”) boarded a pair of chartered ships in Seattle and headed north towards Everett, where they had planned a public demonstration that afternoon in support of striking shingle mill workers.
 When they arrived, they were met by a large group of some 200 hostile local police and citizen deputies.
-A spontaneous gunfire mêlée soon erupted, leaving seven dead and 50 wounded from among both Wobblies and deputies.
-The instigator of the first shot–whether Wobbly or deputy — was never identified.
+A spontaneous gunfire melee soon erupted, leaving seven dead and 50 wounded from among both Wobblies and deputies.
+The instigator of the melee — whether Wobbly or deputy — was never officially identified.

-The trial concerned the culpability of 74 Wobblies who had been arrested upon their return to Seattle from the scene of the massacre, incarcerated in the Snohomish County Jail in Everett, and charged with the murder of Jefferson Beard and C. O. Curtis, two citizen deputies who had been killed in the mêlée.
+The resulting trial concerned the culpability of 74 Wobblies who had been arrested upon their return to Seattle from the scene of the massacre, incarcerated in the Snohomish County Jail in Everett, and charged with the murder of Jefferson Beard and Charles Curtis, two citizen deputies who had been killed in the melee.
 The first of the Wobblies to be tried was Thomas Tracy, a prominent IWW leader at the time.

-Strong’s name and political leanings came up in an intriguing way during the jury selection proceedings.
+Strong’s name and political identity came up in an intriguing way during the jury selection proceedings.
 Prosecuting Attorney Lloyd Black asked one prospective juror whether they knew Strong personally, much to Strong’s surprise.
 After that day’s adjournment, Strong asked Black why the question was asked.
-Black replied, “I heard Mr. Cooley ask it, so I did,” referring to the associate council for the case.
+Black replied, “I heard Mr. Cooley ask it, so I did,” referring to the associate counsel for the case.

 When Cooley was asked about the question, he replied, “Oh, I read in a newspaper that Miss Strong has written an article saying there was no use having a trial.”

 Tracy was finally acquitted on May 5, 1917.
-Shortly thereafter, all charges were dropped against the remaining 73 defendants and they were released from jail.
-There was no appeal, nor were charges ever made against any of the citizen deputies who may have murdered the five Wobblies who also died in the massacre.
+Shortly thereafter, all charges were dropped against the remaining 73 defendants.
+There was no appeal — nor were charges ever filed against any of the citizen deputies who may have murdered the five Wobblies who also died in the massacre.